Teenagers and Car Accident Prevention – Teens in Car Crash Attorney

 - Distracted Driving.
 Teens spend a lot of time on their cell phones, and can form a bad habit of texting behind the wheel.

 Tips for Preventing Teen Driving Accidents

 Fortunately, there are things parents can do to help keep teenagers safe on the road.

 - Emphasize the importance of seat belts.
 The majority of fatalities among teen drivers and passengers in Pittsburgh occur when seat belts are not worn.
 Not only are seat belts proven to reduce injuries and fatalities, they are required by law.

 - Educate teens about drunk driving.
 While no parent wants to think their teenager is drinking, the reality is that too many teens do have access to alcohol before the legal drinking age.
 Talk about the risks and what to do if they end up in a drunk driving situation.

 - Don’t skip driver’s education classes.
 Professionally taught driver’s education is proven to reduce teen driving risks by about 40 percent.

-If you or your teen have been involved in any kind of car accident or motor vehicle accident, our best Pittsburgh car accident lawyers have the experience needed to help.
-Please contact Hal Waldman & Associates online or by calling (412) 338-1000 to schedule a free consultation.
+If you or your teen have been involved in any kind of car accident or motor vehicle accident, our best teens in car crash attorney have the experience needed to help.
+Please contact car accident attorney Hal Waldman & Associates online or by calling (412) 338-1000 to schedule a free consultation.